AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_with_aws_meraki_workflow.rst

 - This feature is available for 6.3 and later. `Upgrade <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_ Aviatrix Controller to at least version 6.3.

-- In this Tech Note, the following VPC CIDRs are used:
+- In this Tech Note, the following VPC CIDRs are used for illustration purpose:

   - Transit VPC (10.1.0.0/16).
 You can create this VPC by using `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ with Aviatrix FireNet VPC option enabled.